Pchery: Economy

 A wind power plant has been operating on a field about 1 km northeast of Pchery since 1 April 2008.
 It consists of two towers of 88 m in height, each equipped with a 3 MW wind turbine supplied by Finnish manufacturer WinWinD.
-As of 2008 it was the most powerful wind power plant in the country.
-As of 2020, it is the 12th most powerful in the country, and the most powerful in the Central Bohemian Region.
+In 2008, it was the most powerful wind power plant in the country.
+As of 2020, it is the 12th most powerful wind power plant in the country, and the most powerful in the Central Bohemian Region.

 Transport

 There are no railways or major roads passing through the municipality.

 Sights

 The Church of Saint Stephen is the oldest monument in Pchery.
 It was first attested in a tithe registry in 1352.
 It was enlarged from one to three naves in the Baroque style in 1706.
 Above the church stands a belfry built in the mid-18th century.